Hampstead Heath Ponds: Location

-LGBT community
+LGBT+ community

 In the 1980s, Highgate Men's Pond was known as a spot where gay men from London gathered to socialize and cruise for sex.
 George Michael visited the ponds in search of sex and told The Guardian: "It's a much nicer place to get some quick and honest sex than standing in a bar, E'd off your tits (high on ecstasy) shouting at somebody and hoping they want the same thing as you do in bed."
 In the 90s, police patrolled the surrounding woods to try and stop men from having sex there.

 Attempts by the government to restrict access to the ponds has continued intermittently to the present day, with protests erupting in 2020 over City of London Corporation introducing charges for swimming at the (previously free) beach as well as mandatory booking in advance.
 In 2020, police used COVID-19 restrictions to fine several gay men for cruising in the woods.

 In December 2017, the City of London corporation confirmed that transgender women are allowed to use the women's pool per the Equality Act 2010.
-Anti-transgender activist Julie Bindel, who uses the pond regularly, criticised this decision, although reaction was more positive from other groups.
 Confirmation of this policy took place after a poll showed that 60% of locals strongly agreed with trans inclusion.
 In March 2024, during an annual meeting, the Kenwood Ladies' Pond Association voted against a motion which would have redefined the word women to refer to only those assigned female at birth.
 KLPA lacks the authority to amend pond bylaws but its deliberations might sway the City Corporation.